caverac/event-framework/docs/building-the-framework-2.md

 The quick back-and-forth utterances are individual occasions.
 The nexus is the conversational group with its cues, shared topic, and rhythms that bind these moments into a recognizable whole.

 - **A morning commute traffic cluster**:
-Each driver’s micro-decisions (occasions) relate through braking, merging, pacing.
+Each driver's micro-decisions (occasions) relate through braking, merging, pacing.
 The nexus is the congestion pattern—its formation, wave propagation, and dissipation over a stretch of road.

 - **A classroom session**:
 Moments of attention, questions, and explanations are occasions; the nexus is the class as it unfolds—a coordinated pattern with a shared aim and recognizable order (syllabus, norms).